Alkarama: 2013: Listing of one of Alkarama's three founding members, Pr. Al Naimi, by the United States Department of the Treasury

 On 18 December 2013, the United States Department of the Treasury listed one of Alkarama's three founding members, Pr.
 Abdulrahman Al Naimi as a “Specially Designated Global Terrorist” for having supposedly “provided money and material support and conveyed communications to Al Qaeda and its affiliates in Syria, Iraq, Somalia and Yemen for more than a decade.”[1]
 In addition, the U.S. Treasury claimed that Naimi had “reportedly oversaw the transfer of over $2 million per month to al-Qa’ida in Iraq for a period of time” and “served as an interlocutor between al-Qaida in Iraq leaders and Qatar-based donors.”
 Speaking to the Financial Times from Istanbul, Al Naimi denied the charges leveled against him.[2]
 Al Naimi is also a secretary general of the Global Anti-Aggression Campaign, an online NGO that has hosted Hamas leaders and released anti-Semitic and anti-Western writings.
 Following the listing, Pr.
 Al Naimi resigned from the Foundation to avoid any misinterpretation.
 However, the Alkarama Council decided to reject the resignation of Mr. Al Naimi after initially accepting it.
 In July 2014, Naimi stepped down as president and Member of the Board of Alkarama.

-It is important to note, however, that the charges brought by the U.S. Treasury against him were made against his own person, and not the Foundation.
+The charges brought by the U.S. Treasury against him were made against his own person, and not the Foundation.
 Besides, the U.S. Treasury has not submitted any evidence or proof of its allegations against Pr Al Naimi, who denies all charges as a whole, and is willing, as he officially notified the American authorities, to appear in person before a court to establish the falsity of the charges pressed against him.
 Al Naimi has, however, received widespread media coverage for his support to terrorist groups.